 Members of the public are invited to submit comments with their views on project priorities.

 Land acquisition is the first step to open space conservation.
 The Vision Plan identified 50,000 acres of open space land that, when conserved, would significantly improve wildlife conditions, wetlands, watersheds, creeks, sensitive plant communities and healthy outdoor recreation.
 As of January 2016, Midpen has acquired 1,003 acres of land with $12,842,500 in funding support from Measure AA Funds.
 Learn more.

-The application period for the Measure AA Bond Oversight Committee is now closed.
-Interviews will be conducted in February.
-The Oversight Committee is essential to implementing Measure AA and will consist of seven at-large members who reside within the District.
-The Committee is expected to convene at least once a year and take the time required to thoroughly review annual Measure AA expenditures and Midpen’s Annual Audit and Accountability report.
-Each year, the Committee’s findings will be presented to the Board at a public meeting and will be posted on the District’s website.
+Midpen’s Oversight Committee is comprised of seven at-large members who reside within the District.
+The Committee convenes at least once a year and takes the time required to thoroughly review annual Measure AA expenditures and Midpen’s Annual Audit and Accountability report.
+Each year, the Committee’s findings is presented to the Board at a public meeting and will be posted on the District’s website.
 Learn more.

 Ballot Language, as approved by the voters